 State Fishery Areas (SFAs) protect important waterways in Wisconsin by providing a natural buffer from agricultural practices and urban runoff.
 SFAs often preserve and manage the headwaters or springs of streams which serve as the biological base for fish and other aquatic life.
 SFAs also increase the availability of public access to navigable waterways throughout the state.
-The WDNR owns approximately 2,733 acres within the Town of Richford.
-The Town of Richford has the following State owned lands:
+The WDNR owns approximately 19,736 acres within Waushara County.
+State owned and managed lands are briefly described below (for detailed descriptions, visit the WDNR website at http://dnr.wi.gov/):